NFV Platform Design: A Survey: NFV platform: an architectural overview

 VIM is designed to configure infrastructure components to accommodate the heterogeneous VNFs or service chains instantiated in the service plane.
-In specific, it directs the provision/release/upgrade of NFVI resources and manages the mapping between virtual and physical resources.
-It also manages the data path for network services by creating/deleting/updating virtual interfaces and logical links and collects the NFVI software and hardware status on behalf of the NFVO monitoring module.
+In particular, it directs provisioning and release/upgrade of NFVI resources and manages the mapping between virtual and physical resources.
+It also manages the data path for network services by creating/deleting/updating virtual interfaces and logical links, and collects the NFVI software and hardware status on behalf of the NFVO monitoring module.
 Note that an instance of VIM might control all the resources of the whole NFVI or that of multiple NFVI-PoPs.
-In some cases, a VIM might also just control a specific type of resource.
+In some cases, a VIM might control only a specific type of resource.

-On the other hand, VNFM interacts with the service plane and takes care of the instantiation, scaling, upgrade, and termination of individual VNFs and service chains.
+On the other hand, VNFM interacts with the service plane and manages the instantiation, scaling, upgrade, and termination of individual VNFs and service chains.
 It also needs to synchronize with VIM to allocate or release the related infrastructural resources.
-According to ETSI specification, the MANO system might also maintain several data stores to hold configuration information such as network service descriptions, VNF templates, NFVI resources, etc.
+According to the ETSI specification, the MANO system may also maintain several data stores to store configuration information, such as network service descriptions, VNF templates, NFVI resources, etc.

 \paragraph{From VM-centric MANO to Kubernetes-first lifecycle control.} A notable evolution is that many CNF-oriented deployments aim to implement lifecycle management through Kubernetes-native control loops, rather than relying solely on specialized MANO workflow engines.
 In this view, the \emph{desired state} of a network service and its constituent CNFs is represented as Kubernetes resources (often via Custom Resource Definitions), while controllers/operators continuously reconcile the actual runtime state to match the desired intent.
 Classic MANO operations (e.g., instantiate, scale, upgrade, heal, and terminate) are thus realized through Kubernetes primitives (e.g., apply, rolling update, autoscaling) combined with operator logic.
 This line of work argues that such a refactoring is essential to become \emph{truly cloud native}, while still acknowledging that telecom workloads impose additional requirements not fully addressed by generic cloud platforms. \cite{breitgand2021true_cloud_native_mano}